-If optimization is to be continued with flipping tire, proceed as described below
+If optimization is to be continued with flipping tire, proceed as described below.

 - 3. Deflate the tire then flip, turning the valve to point the XX mark on the tire (as in procedure 2). - 4.
 Inflate the tire and mount it to shaft again.
-Press the "P" Button. - tire/wheel onto shaft, press "P" when ready to continue. to make valve at top position.
-(12 o'clock) and then press "P" button.
-The machine will store the valve position.
+Press the "F" Button. - 5.
+The machine displays "PUT VAL tOP".
+Turn the wheel to make valve at top position.
+(12 o'clock) and then press "F" button.
+The machine will store the valve position. - 6.
+The machine displays "SPN 3 ".

-NOTE: THE F BUTTON CAN BE PRESSEDAS OFTEN AS NECESSARY, WITH EVERY PRESSTHE MACHINE UPDATES THE MEMORY OF THE VALVE POSITION.
+NOTE: THE F BUTTON CAN BE PRESSED AS OFTEN AS NECESSARY, WITH EVERY PRESS THE MACHINE UPDATES THE MEMORY OF THE VALVE POSITION.

 - 7. Lower the wheel guard to spin the shaft.
 Machine displays "ACH SPN 3" while collecting data.
 Do not disturb the machine while it is acquiring data. - 8.
-When balancing is complete, the machine displays-" -- ACH --- for one second.
+When balancing is complete, the machine displays "--ACH ---" for one second.
 Machine processes the balancing results to check whether or not the matching balancing has been achieved.
-Balancing results are checked whether or not the matching balancing has been achieved and will display "ACH CHC ---" for one second. - 9.
+Balancing results are checked whether or not the matching balancing has been achieved and will display "ACH CHC ---" for one second - 9.
 There are two results could been given by the previous step. - 1.
 Matching balancing failure.
-Machine displays: "FAI L " for one second and then goes to idle stte. - 2 Match Balance is successful.
+Machine displays: "FAI L " for one second and then goes to idle state. - 2 Match Balance is successful.
 Machine displays: "ACH FIN ISH" for one second and then goes to normal two plane balancing mode.
 Machine displays the recalculated weights and their position taking the matching results into account.

-6.0 OPTIMIZATION ROUTINE- P91
+6.0 OPTIMIZATION ROUTINE- F91

-The Optimization Routine is very similar to that of the Match Mount Program (P90).
+The Optimization Routine is very similar to that of the Match Mount Program (F90).
 The main difference is that operation begins with a bare rim instead of a rim-tire assembly.
-Follow instructions as detailed for in chapter 5.0 for P90.
+Follow instructions as detailed for in chapter 5.0 for F90.